Extrusion problems prevention

 Too little or too much tension on the extruder idler spring can also cause issues with filament extrusion.
 With the idler screw being too loose, the gears can't grip the filament and the motor can start skipping.
 With the idler screw being too tight, the teeth on the gears might grind the filament and get choked.

-The head of the idler screw should be aligned with the Extruder Body.
+The head of the idler screw should be aligned with the Extruder Body (see the photos above).
 In case of the MK2/S, the tension springs are on the outside of the extruder.
 The length of the compressed tension springs should be 13 mm.

 Dirty extruder gears